 Eleanor’s example file directory structure for cloud-locking

-After updating the user-defined section with user-defined directory paths, submit sequenceCloudData.ncl to a node Casper or Cheyenne to run once prior to starting the cloud locking simulation.
+After updating the user-defined section with user-defined directory paths, submit sequenceCloudData.ncl to a node on Casper or Cheyenne to run once prior to starting the cloud locking simulation.
 This “stages” raw cloud data in the appropriate folder.
 On Casper, this took about 8-10 hours.

-Check the date & datesec for the input files to make sure they’re monotonically increasing and matching those of the run defined by env_run.xml.
-A good way to do this is to cd into the user’s dataFiles/ directory and perform a ncdump -v date,datesec $PROCESSEDDATAFILENAME.
-The date of those files should start with the same year as the model start year as defined by RUN_STARTDATE in env_run.xml. datesec should start with 0 or 07200 in the 01-Jan file.
+Check the date and datesec within the input files to make sure they’re monotonically increasing and matching those of the run defined by env_run.xml.
+A good way to do this for the 01-Jan file is: ncdump -v date,datesec /path/to/symLinks/*00001.nc The date and datesec combination in symlink file *00001.nc should match the expected starting point of the cloud-locked run.
+For example, if the user is just beginning a cloud-locking simulation, date in /path/to/symLinks/*00001.nc should be consistent with RUN_STARTDATE in env_run.xml and datesec =0 should be included in that file.
+For subsequent job submissions, date in /path/to/symLinks/*00001.nc should match the expected year, month, and day of the model’s restart time.
+It is recommended that the user also check date and datesec in the file corresponding to the final day of prescribed data, /path/to/symLinks/*00365.nc.

 Notes:

-If, during the user’s initial manual execution of sequenceCloudData.ncl, he or she finds an error in the date on the file, the user may execute cloudLockResetDate.ncl.
+A helpful tool is script cloudLockResetDate.ncl, which gives the user the power to manually modify the year of the staged cloud data files.
+This may be useful if mistakes are made during the user’s initial manual execution of sequenceCloudData.ncl (note that each time sequenceCloudData.ncl is called, the year will be incremented forward by 1.
 This code may also be used in subsequent cloud locking simulations to set the cloud dates to an arbitrary year.
 The user will also need to change the paths listed in cloudLockResetDate.ncl to point to their data directories accordingly.